AnyaHe/EFf-NeTs/README.md

 It therefore requires certain input parameters, that have to be generated previous to the execution of the framework.

+The indicators and logic behind can be found in the publication:
+A. Heider, J. Huber, Y. Farhat, Y. Hertig and G. Hug, _How to choose a suitable network tariff? - Evaluating network tariffs under increasing integration of distributed energy resources_, Energy Policy, Vol. 188, 2024,
+DOI: 10.1016/j.enpol.2024.114050.
+Please also cite the paper when using this framework.

 ## Usage Details